Parents agonize over back-to-school decisions amid pandemic

 “To say we are stressed might be an understatement,” said Davis, of Noblesville, Indiana, whose family is self-isolating after one of their daughters was exposed to COVID-19 at a cross country meet.
 “We’re being forced to make impossible decisions.”

-Across the country, chaos and disarray have marked the start of the 2020 school year as families await decisions from district officials and, where they have a choice, make agonizing decisions over whether to enroll their children online or in person — often with incomplete or very little guidance from school leaders.
+Across the country, chaos and disarray have marked the start of the 2020 school year as families await decisions from district officials and, where they have a choice, make agonizing decisions over whether to enroll their children online or in person — often with very little guidance from school leaders.

-Parents who can work from home wonder if they’ll have enough time to help their children learn online.
-Some would need to line up child care.
+If their kids are not in classrooms, parents will have to line up child care — or find the time to help their children learn online.
 They have no idea if it will be safe to send their children to school — or whether the school doors will open at all or stay open if someone is diagnosed with the virus.

+Further complicating decisions, in some public school districts, kids who opt for online instruction won’t be able to participate in in-person extracurricular activities.

+The decision over how kids will be schooled is particularly fraught in low-income areas and communities of color that bear the double burden of being most affected by the pandemic and those where students could benefit most from being in school, said Dr. Kiran Joshi, senior medical officer and co-lead of the Cook County Health Department, which serves 2.4 million people in 125 communities outside of Chicago.

+“I think there’s clearly a lot of value in in-person instruction,” Joshi said.
+“I think, though, that that has to be balanced with the need to control the pandemic. … We’re learning more every day about the role of children in transmission.”

-And many dread a return to the scenario that millions faced in the spring, when parents tried to work while their kids attended school — all while everyone was cooped up at home.
+Many parents dread a return to the scenario that millions faced in the spring, when they tried to work while their kids attended school — all while everyone was cooped up at home.

-Claybourn said it’s not clear yet whether his local public school system in Newburgh, Indiana, would close if a someone had COVID-19.
+Claybourn said it’s not clear yet what his local public school system in Newburgh, Indiana, would do if a someone caught COVID-19.
 The private school he’s eyeing said it would close only the child’s classroom, and only for two to three weeks.

 The public school also plans to offer an online option, but to Claybourn, an attorney who works outside of his home, “that is not a solution because ultimately requires someone with the kids all day.”